-Some of the better guesthouses that don’t have online booking are Star Lodge and 75 Traveller’s Lodge on Lebuh Muntri.
+Some of the guesthouses that don’t have online booking are Star Lodge and 75 Traveller’s Lodge on Lebuh Muntri.
 You will have better luck getting a room in these walk-in places if you are arriving in the morning.

 If you are just looking for a cheap private room then places like Just Inn are ideal.
 Usually the rooms are thin partitioned walls with no window, and a shared bathroom.
 It’s basic, but for a backpacker the private space is a welcome relief from dorm rooms.

-If you prefer to make you Georgetown stay more memorable there a few budget hostels and guesthouses in beautiful heritage buildings.
+If you prefer to make you Georgetown stay more memorable there a number of budget hostels and guesthouses in beautiful heritage buildings.